Skip to main content Skip to complementary content

 Integrating and embedding

-Many of Qlik’s systems integrators, OEMs, partners, and customers want to build solutions and portals for their internal and/or external customers that leverage Qlik Cloud Analytics or Qlik Cloud Data Integration technologies.
+Many of Qlik’s systems integrators, OEMs, partners, and customers want to build solutions and portals for their internal and/or external customers that leverage Qlik Cloud Analytics or Qlik Talend Data Integration technologies.
 Qlik allows a flexible set of deployment options to support this, based on the core concept of one Qlik Cloud tenant per external customer organization.

 This could mean deploying a single tenant for an enterprise, or multiple tenants for Qlik partners who themselves provide embedding of Qlik technology to their end customers.